Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• They can accommodate uneven floors or carpets, ensuring a tight seal in various environments
+• Fits uneven floors or carpets for a tight seal

 Cons:

-• Limited adjustability which could be a consideration for specific floor heights or uneven surfaces
+• Limited adjustability for certain floor heights or uneven surfaces

 9. Door shoe sweeps